Davidosky007/web_scraper_bot/README.md

 # web_scraper_bot
-this is a milestone project for building a bot that scraps selected data from a web page

-# ruby_web_scraper

-> This program's purpose is to scan a webpage and take relevant data from it.
-This project provides useful meditation tips to further enhance someone's meditation skill.
+this is a milestone project for building a bot that scraps selected data from a web page This program's purpose is to scan a webpage and take relevant data from it.
+This project provides useful soccer tips.

-In this project, user will find 10 best tips for meditation beginners.
+In this project, user will find 24 weekely soccer tips from experts.

 ## Built With